Oilbird: Status and conservation

 The Guácharo Cave was Venezuela's first national monument and is the centerpiece of a national park; according to some estimates there may be 15,000 or more birds living there.
 Colombia also has a national park named after its "Cueva de los Guácharos", near the southern border with Ecuador.
 Oilbirds have been reported in various other places along the Andean mountain chain, including near Ecuador's Cueva de los Tayos and in Brazil: they are known to dwell as far south as the Carrasco National Park in Bolivia.
-Dunston Cave, at the Asa Wright Nature Centre in Trinidad, is home to about 200 nesting pairs.
-The species is classified as 'Least Concern' by the IUCN red list as of October 2016, despite a decreasing population.
+Dunston Cave, at the Asa Wright Nature Centre in Trinidad, is home to about 130 individuals.

+The species is classified as 'Least Concern' by the IUCN as of 2021, with a stable population, estimated to be 20,000 – 50,000 mature individuals.